tomohung/tomohung.github.io.octopress/source/_posts/2015-05-04-eloquent-ruby-7.markdown

 ---
 layout: post
-title: "Eloquent Ruby -7"
+title: "Eloquent Ruby -7 [Treat Everything Like an Object—Because Everything Is]"
 date: 2015-05-04 06:19:26 +0800
 comments: true
-categories:
+categories: [Eloquent Ruby, ruby, book]
 ---

 #Chapter 7 - Treat Everything Like an Object—Because Everything Is